A FREE program for girls who will turn 6 before the end-of-year up to age 12.

 - Others: Snow Ball Toss & Keep the Lighted Balloon in the Air.

-- Campfire: Story – “The Men Who Liked To Say No” (Daniel 3: The Fiery Furnace) written by Steven James, along with Fiery Lights effects, camp fire songs, winners announced of top two scores of games and everyone received a Neon Bead Necklace.
+- Campfire: Story – “The Men Who Liked To Say No” (Daniel 3: The Fiery Furnace) written by Bob Hartman, along with Fiery Lights effects, camp fire songs, winners announced of top two scores of games and everyone received a Neon Bead Necklace.
 Campfire Snack: S’mores (using “Frozen” Marshmallows).

 - Books of the Bible Activity Cards Set: This was our third year to do the Books of The Bible Flashlight Scavenger Hunt, one of the girls favourite activities.
 We purchased these cool 66 double-sided card sets on a plastic ring for each girl.
 To it we added a card with each girl’s name and “Fiery Light” Sleepover 2019.
 These will help the girls to learn the books of the Bible and their order, but also on the back of each card is information on each bible book’s author, chapter, theme and message.

 Saturday Morning everyone got dressed, then breakfast of waffles, bananas and clementine oranges.
 Then it was time to wash our dishes then pack up our sleeping areas.